pressfstudios/pressfstudios.github.io/index.md

 ```
 **Be careful when using this.
 Assigning the same ID to multiple objects is not supported and trying to do so will cause errors.
 It is suggested that you always let IDs be randomised uless you are trying to re-spawn previously assigned IDs which you already know are unique (e.g. object IDs from a previous game session).**

+* * *

 ## Netcode for GameObjects support
 ### Getting Started
-To enable Netcode for GameObjects support, first, make sure the Netcode for GameObjects package is in your project and that it is compiling with no errors, then click the _Enable Netcode for GameObjects Support_ button on the ObjectQuerier.
+To enable Netcode for GameObjects support, first, make sure the Netcode for GameObjects package is in your project and that it is compiling with no errors, then click the _Enable Netcode for GameObjects Support_ button on the `ObjectQuerier`.
 Then wait for the project to recompile.
-If the button state changes to Disable Netcode for GameObjects Support_, the process has been carried out correctly.
+If the button state changes to _Disable Netcode for GameObjects Support_, the process has been carried out correctly.

 ![NetcodeEnable](https://pressfstudios.github.io/assets/images/NGOEnable.png)